RosterElf Logo

 Commercial cleaner working in office

-A commercial cleaner maintains cleanliness and hygiene in business premises including offices, shopping centres, schools and public buildings.
-The role requires attention to detail, reliability and the ability to work independently, often outside standard business hours.
+A commercial cleaner maintains the cleanliness, hygiene and presentation of business premises including offices, shopping centres, schools and public buildings — often working outside standard business hours.
+Core duties span general cleaning (sweeping, mopping, vacuuming, dusting), sanitizing washrooms and kitchens, waste management, restocking consumables, and safely operating cleaning equipment.
+The role requires attention to detail, reliability and the ability to work independently.

 In Australia, commercial cleaners are classified under the Cleaning Services Award 2020 (MA000022).
 Classification levels depend on duties performed and level of responsibility.
 Entry-level cleaners start at Level 1, with progression based on experience and additional responsibilities.